ylecuyer/survey-gizmo-ruby/README.md

   # Optional - Defaults to 300 seconds
   config.timeout_seconds = 600

+  # Optional - Defaults to English.
+If the survey has just one translation in languages different than English, with this option methods always return the proper locale.
+  config.locale = 'Italian'

   # Optional - Configure arguments to the Retriable gem directly that will be merged into the defaults
   config.retriable_params = { tries: 30, max_elapsed_time: 3600 }
 end